Follow us on:

 2. Left Rheinstrecke

-The Linke Rheinstrecke is close to home, so ideal for a weekend away.
-This 185-kilometer train route runs from Cologne to Mainz and follows the banks of the Rhine, providing scenic views.
-From the train you have a continuous view of the river and the rolling hills and vineyards that lie behind it.
-At Koblenz, the views become even more special when you see the convergence of the Rhine and Moselle.
-You can also take this train ride in one go, but there are nice stops along the way.
-For example, get off at Sankt Goarshausen to view the 132-meter high Lorelei rock.
-Or get out in one of the other towns and taste the delicious Moselle wines.
-You can buy a train ticket for this route from € 20 per person.
+Close to home, making it ideal for a weekend getaway, is the Left Rhine Railway.
+This 185-kilometer-long train route runs from Cologne to Mainz and follows the banks of the Rhine, offering beautiful views. tren You'll have uninterrupted views of the river and the rolling hills and vineyards beyond.
+Near Koblenz, the views become even more special when you see the Rhine and Moselle rivers converge.
+This train journey can also be completed in one go, but there are some enjoyable stops along the way.
+For example, hop off at Sankt Goarshausen to see the 132-meter-high Lorelei rock.
+Or stop off in one of the other towns and sample the delicious Moselle wines.
+Train tickets for this route start at €20 per person.

 St. Goarshausen | Train trip through Germany